SourangshuGhosh/Sourangshu.github.io/index.md

 The links to the Github Repository is[https://github.com/SourangshuGhosh/FORM](https://github.com/SourangshuGhosh/FORM)

 3. **Solution of Three Dimensional Isotropic/Anisotropic Seismic Wave Equation**

+One of the most popular methods to simulate numerically the seismic wave propagation in an elastic medium is the finite difference method.
+In the context of numerically modelling in unbounded medium, the wave needs to be absorbed at the artificial boundaries of the computational domain and therefore it is necessary to define non-reflecting conditions at these boundaries to mimic an unbounded medium.

+The Perfectly Matched Layer(PML) has the remarkable property of having a zero reflection coefficient for all angles of incidence and all frequencies before discretezition and has become widely used( eg Collino and Tsogka 2001).
+However the reflection coefficient is not zero anymore after the discretezition and becomes even very large at grazing incidence.
+Therefore an improved version of the PML condition has been developed: the convolution perfectly matched layer condition(CPML) (e.g. Komatitisch and martin 2007).
+The repository developed is a similar implementation of this in Fortran.

+The links to the Github Repository is[https://github.com/SourangshuGhosh/SeismicAnalyzer](https://github.com/SourangshuGhosh/SeismicAnalyzer)
 4. **Steel Section Properties**
 5. **COVID-19 Model by SIR method**
 6. **Stein Variational Gradient Descent(SVGD)**